-Cars may enter upon the field when towing sailplanes or the operations trailer.
+Cars may only enter the field when towing sailplanes or for ground operations.
 Sailplane trailers must be towed via the road to the staging area for the day.
-For ground towing, use a sturdy rope longer than 1/2 the sailplane wing span (40 feet is a good length).
-Cause the glider track to follow the car track.
+For ground towing by golfcart, use a sturdy rope longer than at least 1/2 the sailplane wing span (40 feet is a good length).
 Driver should be aware of and warn of ruts and holes, but wing guy must stay awake!

-Keep car windows open to maintain communication between driver and wing walker.
+Maintain communication between driver and wing walker.
 Adjust mirror so you can see wing walker.